-11.1 STEWARDS
+11.1 Stewards

 The panel of Stewards (the Stewards) shall always comprise three members.
-The Chairman and one member shall be appointed by the FIA and be of a different nationality from that of the organising country.
+The Chairman and one member shall be appointed by the FIA.

 The third member shall be appointed by the ASN of the country organising the rally.
 There must be a permanent communication link between the Stewards and the clerk of the course.
 During the running of the rally at least one of the Stewards must be in the vicinity of the rally HQ.